ash-project/ash/documentation/topics/actions/create-actions.md

 ## What happens when you run a create Action

-When All actions are run in a transaction if the data layer supports it.
+All actions are run in a transaction if the data layer supports it.
 You can opt out of this behavior by supplying `transaction?: false` when creating the action.
 When an action is being run in a transaction, all steps inside of it are serialized because transactions cannot be split across processes.

 - Authorization is performed on the changes
 - A before action hook is added to set up belongs_to relationships that are managed.
 This means potentially creating/modifying the destination of the relationship, and then changing the `destination_attribute` of the relationship.